tractor/tractor-website/conventions.md

 ## File types

 TractoR's preferred file format for images is the [NIfTI-1](http://nifti.nimh.nih.gov/nifti-1) format, although NIfTI-2, the legacy Analyze format and Freesurfer's [MGH/MGZ](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/MghFormat) format are also supported.
 Compression with gzip is fully supported, and recommended to save disk space, although it does incur a modest computational overhead.
-Auxiliary **.tags** files may be used to store additional metadata associated with an image, in [YAML format](http://yaml.org).
+Auxiliary **.tags** files may be used to store additional metadata associated with an image, in [YAML format](http://yaml.org), and **.dirs** files contain diffusion gradient direction information in matrix format.
 Reading from DICOM files [is supported](TractoR-and-DICOM.html), but TractoR cannot write to DICOM format.

 Images may be stored on disk in any voxel order supported by their format, but internally, TractoR standardises on "LAS" voxel order, i.e., moving through images first in the right-to-left direction, then posterior-to-anterior, then inferior-to-superior.
 This is the *radiological* convention.
 Images are usually reordered in memory when they are read into TractoR, voxel coordinates are based on this reordered system, and TractoR's internal viewer shows images this way.